By Charles S. Garabedian

 Over the past two years, I lost track of this story in the news.
 Today this case came to mind again, and I wondered why I had not heard anything more about it.
 I found out why.
 The ACLU of Louisiana and the Sabine Parish Board of Education had quietly settled the case under legal oversight by the U.S. District Court before it could go to an actual trial.

-Do American fundies seriously believe daily bullying and assaulting of children with Christian fundamentalist and conservative evangelical doctrine in public schools will somehow lead them to a real and honest faith in Jesus Christ?
+Do Christian fundamentalist and conservative evangelical school teachers seriously believe that using fundie doctrines to bully and assault children will somehow lead them to a real and honest faith in Jesus Christ?
 I seriously doubt it.
-If I had been treated like the child C.C. was allegedly treated, I would have wanted to get as far away from Christianity as I could possibly get and never have anything to do with it again.
-I wonder how a fundie child from Sabine Parish would have fared in a Hawaiian public school system where there is a long history of minority, white Christian children being mistreated at the hands of Buddhist and Shinto school officials and students?
+If I had been treated like the child named C.C. was allegedly treated, I would have wanted to get as far away from Christianity as I could possibly get and never have anything to do with it again.
+I wonder how a fundie child from Sabine Parish would have fared in a Hawaiian public school system where there is a long history of minority, white Christian children being mistreated at the hands of Buddhist and Shinto public school officials, teachers, and students?

-I still keep and maintain my strong belief that Christian fundamentalism and conservative evangelicalism are the two biggest atheist-making and agnostic-making enterprises in the United States.
+After reading about the abuse of C.C., I still keep and maintain my strong belief that Christian fundamentalism and conservative evangelicalism are the two biggest atheist-making and agnostic-making enterprises in the United States.
 Why?
-The abusive, bullying practices fundies use on potential converts run them away from Jesus rather than bringing them to Jesus.
+The abusive, bullying practices many fundies use on potential converts run them away from Jesus rather than bringing them to Jesus.
 You fundies out there seem to have a very hard time understanding that simple concept.
-So, let me give you an extreme example to highlight what I am saying here.
+Therefore, let me give you an extreme example to highlight what I am saying here.

-You fundies out there really enjoy telling people how angry at them God is going to be on Judgement Day.
+You fundies out there really enjoy telling people about how angry God is going to be with them on Judgement Day.
 I think every fundie needs to ask himself or herself this question:

 How angry is God going to be at me on Judgement Day when I present to him the five converts I brought to Jesus—and then God shows me the 500 people I ran away from Jesus because I treated them like the common, two-bit, bullying, asshole-for-Jesus that I really am?